filopedraz/llama-explorer/README.md

 - [ ] Create a chatbot that can answer questions about the projects
 - [ ] Alert when on reddit they speak about privacy, censorsehip, etc
 - [ ] Build a simple search on top of the data
+- [ ] Index the entire codebases of the projects in order to be able to ask questions about them (llama.cpp, GGML etc)
+- [ ] Open Source AI LLM Monitor
+- [ ] Get summary of a Reddit post
+- [ ] Get summary of a tweet thread
+- [ ] Get summary of a Paper
+- [ ] Embed the book and all the links
+- [ ] Fine-tune gpt3.5?